mafallahzade/MFZ/README.md

 # MFZ
-Started to prgramm with JAVA for the first time inhis life.not so much exprienced but good enough to be a programmer
+Started to prgramm with JAVA for the first time in his life.not so much exprienced but good enough to be a programmer I probably will be the new man of time who is in front of time.